Are You Stuck?

 There are three principles that we can derive from this story, and they are: define what you want, stop the excuses and take ownership of your own life.

-Stop the excuses: when Jesus asked the disabled man a question he replied with an excuse; "I have no one to help me when the water is stirred."
+Stop the excuses: when Jesus asked the disabled man a question, he replied with an excuse; "I have no one to help me when the water is stirred."
 He made an excuse and blamed others for not helping him.
 We must always look to God for help and not man.
-It is not our responsibility to determine who helps us and when we do it mostly end in disappointment.
+We are usually not the ones who determine those who help us, and when we do, it mostly ends in disappointment.
 We should leave God to do what God does.
-When God chooses someone to help us, it mostly comes from unlikely places and it is not our responsibility to identify and receive the needed help.
+When God chooses someone to help us, it mostly comes from unlikely places, and we aren't sure we can help identify and receive the needed help.

 We don't have to get stuck with our problems for a very long time like the disabled man in John 5:1-8.
 Jesus is there for us, and when we go to Him in prayer with a sincere heart, He hears and answers us.